 THE SINISTER SWEETNESS OF SPLENDID ACADEMY (2012) which Publishers Weekly called “a mesmerizing read,” and Kirkus Reviews called “deliciously scary and satisfying,” was the winner of the 2013 Writer’s League of Texas Book Award and was listed for Oklahoma’s 2014 Sequoyah Book Award and the Florida Association for Media in Education’s 2016-2017 Sunshine State Young Readers Award.
 Her second novel, NIGHTINGALE’S NEST (2014), received starred reviews from Kirkus and the Bulletin for the Center for Children’s Books, and was singled out by the Children’s Literacy Foundation as the middle grade “Next Great Book” of 2014.
 Nightingale’s Nest won both the Writer’s League of Texas and the Texas Institute of Letters Best Children’s Book Awards for 2014.
 It has been published in Portuguese by Editora Bertrand in Brazil, and in Chinese by Guangxi Normal University Press Group Co., Ltd.

 Nikki’s third book, WISH GIRL, was published in February 2015.
-Foreign rights have already been sold in Brazil, Italy, Japan, Spain, France, Portugal, and China.
+Foreign rights have been sold in Brazil, Italy, Japan, Spain, France, Portugal, and China.
+In 2016, Wish Girl was selected as “the Great Read For Texas” by the Texas Center for the Book in conjunction with the National Book Festival and the Library of Congress.
+Wish Girl was also a MG/YA finalist in the 2015 Writer’s League of Texas Book Awards.